 This is the perfect horse for any amateur rider who is looking for a trustworthy companion to grow alongside with.
 Aged 5, he has a heart of gold and he is a super friendly, sweet and honest horse!
 Absolutely bombproof, this sportive looking stallion is always willing to please and to get it right for his rider.
 Comfortable to sit and uncomplicated to ride, he is brave and never spooks.
-He was started under saddle when he was already 4YO, so he is a bit late on his training level.
-However, with his intelligence and willingness to please we believe he will get on a sky rocket evolution.
+He shows super intelligence and willingness to please - we believe he will get on a sky rocket evolution.
 This boy already was already introduced to the competition environment with a young female rider – he kept his cool, behaving like a superstar.
 He is the perfect candidate for those riders who want to combine dressage riding with the most amazing long hacks on the countryside.
 Looking for his forever home, we are sure he will make an amazing ‘family-horse’ - all he needs is attention, cuddles and treats!
 If you are in search for a true gentleman he certainly is a solid candidate.
-Your dream horse might be just one click away: email@example.com
+Your dream horse might be just one click away: firstname.lastname@example.org

 To know more about this horse, please contact Lusitano World team.

 We will be pleased to help you find the perfect horse based on your goals and requirements.

 Fill the below form, specify your request and your message will be directly sent to Rubi's representatives.